 Unambiguous

-The algorithm must be unambiguous and lead to a proper result, every step must give a proper meaning.
-In Algorithm, there should not be a single executable statement which has nothing to do with the result.
+The algorithm must be unambiguous and lead to a proper result.
+Every step must have a proper meaning.
+In the algorithm, there should not be a single executable statement that has nothing to do with the result.

 Input

-Input depend on the type of problem we are solving, so if the problem demands on user-defined input the algorithm must have input in it.
+Input depends on the type of problem we are solving, so if the problem demands user-defined input, the algorithm must have input in it.

 Finiteness